NetLogo/Matrix-Extension/README.md

 ## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogo.jar to compile against.
+Use the NETLOGO environment variable to tell the Makefile which NetLogoLite.jar to compile against.
 For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.0beta2 make
+    NETLOGO=/Applications/NetLogo\\\ 5.0 make

 If compilation succeeds, `matrix.jar` will be created.